genomaths/MethylIT.utils/README.md

 # Welcome to Methyl-IT utility R package

-MethylIT_utils is an R package with functions to support <a href="https://github.com/genomaths/MethylIT" target="_blank">MethylIT</a> downstream statistical analyses
+MethylIT_utils is a R package with functions to support <a href="https://github.com/genomaths/MethylIT" target="_blank">MethylIT</a> downstream statistical analyses

 You can install MethylIT.utils from GitHub or PSU's GitLab: